-As of June 1999 over thirty extruders are running with CRD mixers.
-The current applications are color concentrates, foamed plastic, post-consumer-reclaim with calcium carbonate, medical applications, heat shrinkable tubing, carbon black dispersion in polyolefins, and blown film extrusion of low melt index metallocenes.
+As of September 2000 over one hundred extruders are running with CRD mixers.
+The current applications are color concentrates, foamed plastic, post-consumer-reclaim with calcium carbonate, medical applications, heat shrinkable tubing, wire coating, carbon black dispersion in polyolefins, and blown film extrusion of low melt index metallocenes.
 All current applications are on single screw extruders in sizes ranging from 19 to 200 mm (0.75 to 8.0 inch).
-There are three screws being manufactured for injection molding and one set of screws for twin screw extrusion.
+CRD mixing screws are also used in injection molding and even in twin screw extruders.